jyrj/Coffee-Shop-WebAPP/README.md

-# Coffee Shop Full Stack
+# *Coffee Shop Project*

-## Full Stack Nano - IAM Final Project

-Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
-But they need help setting up their menu experience.

-You have been called on to demonstrate your newly learned skills to create a full stack drink menu application.
-The application must:
+A ready to deploy web app to show the functionality of Identity Access management and authorization using Auth0.
+Implemented using FLASK RESTful API, PostgreSQL, SQLAlchemy.

+The application meet follwing specifications:

 1) Display graphics representing the ratios of ingredients in each drink.
 2) Allow public users to view drink names and graphics.
 3) Allow the shop baristas to see the recipe information.
 4) Allow the shop managers to create new drinks and edit existing drinks.

-## Tasks
+## Web Application Structure

-There are `@TODO` comments throughout the project.
-We recommend tackling the sections in order.
-Start by reading the READMEs in:
+The App is structured into:

 1. [`./backend/`](./backend/README.md)
 2. [`./frontend/`](./frontend/README.md)

 ## About the Stack

-We started the full stack application for you.
-It is desiged with some key functional areas:
+Application is desiged with some key functional areas:

 ### Backend

-The `./backend` directory contains a partially completed Flask server with a pre-written SQLAlchemy module to simplify your data needs.
-You will need to complete the required endpoints, configure, and integrate Auth0 for authentication.
+The `./backend` directory contains a completed Flask server with a SQLAlchemy.
+Flask endpoints and API are tested on Python 3.7

 [View the README.md within ./backend for more details.](./backend/README.md)

 ### Frontend

 The `./frontend` directory contains a complete Ionic frontend to consume the data from the Flask server.
-You will only need to update the environment variables found within (./frontend/src/environment/environment.ts) to reflect the Auth0 configuration details set up for the backend app.
+When trying to deploy, define environment variables found within (./frontend/src/environment/environment.ts) to reflect the Auth0 configuration details set up for the backend app.

 [View the README.md within ./frontend for more details.](./frontend/README.md)

 ### Dependency issue found when using Python 3.7.x (x>0)

 Use a virtual environment and add the corresponding dependencies (preferrably using a conda environment)

+### *Scope for improvement:*

+- Although the endpoints are secured, still CSS hasn't been covered.
+- Perfest AuthO authorization example, frontend needs to be improved.
+- Currently learning ReactJS to implement frontend.